FadhilPM/tp/docs/UserGuide.md

 ![save with parameter](images/save_with_param.png)

 ### Switching preferred contact : `switchContact`

 Switch preferred contact.

 Format: `switchContact p/PHONE`

-* If the current preferred contact method is Email, it will switch to Phone.
+* If the current preferred contact method is email, it will switch to phone.
-* If the current preferred contact method is Phone, it will switch to Email, provided the contact contains an email.
+* If the current preferred contact method is phone, it will switch to email, provided the contact contains an email.
-* Phone is the default preferred contact method when a contact is created.
+* phone is the default preferred contact method when a contact is created.
-* If the contact does not have an email, the preferred contact method will remain as Phone.
+* If the contact does not have an email, the preferred contact method will remain as phone.

 Examples: